Open-Cascade-SAS/OCCT/dox/technical_overview/technical_overview.md

     }
 ~~~~

-To obtain the saving and opening mechanisms, it is necessary to set two environment
-variables: <i> CSF_PluginDefaults</i>, which defines the path of the plug-in file and <i> CSF_ResourcesDefault</i>, which defines the resource file:
+To obtain the saving and opening mechanisms, it is necessary to set two environment variables: <i> CSF_PluginDefaults</i>, which defines the path of the plug-in file, and <i> CSF_ResourcesDefault</i>, which defines the resource file:

 ~~~~
     SetEnvironmentVariable ( "CSF_ResourcesDefaults",myDirectory);